Best Law Student Cover Letter Samples (Email Examples)

 Purpose

-A law student cover letter is the first impression job applicants make to the recruiters.
+It is the first impression job applicants make on recruiters.
 How well an applicant has presented information and their qualifications can give the recruiters an idea of who the applicant is.
 The first impression significantly convinces the reader to review the candidate’s resume.
-Submitting a well-written law student cover letter also signifies professionalism which is highly valued in legal practice.
+Submitting a well-written cover letter also signifies professionalism, which is highly valued in legal practice.

 The letter shows how you are suitable for the position and why you deserve to be selected, other than the fact that you are academically qualified in law.
 This presents the law student with an opportunity to distinguish themselves from other applicants and portrays their knowledge and experience in the legal sector.